 Freezing a paintball makes it harder just like a marble.
 It is hard enough to make a person bleed, and if targeted to the eye, it can take an eye out.
 It mainly depends on the speed of the shooting still, we do not recommend using a frozen paintball to play a paintball game.

 Paintball games are fun to play and offer the feeling of a real battlefield.
 If you are an enthusiastic player of the paintball game and want to get into it, give this article a close read.
-We have discussed the 7 Best Paintball Gun offering a variety of features.
+We have discussed the 7 Best Paintball Guns for the money that offer a variety of features.

 From beginners to pro players all can find the perfect one.
 We have tried to highlight and discuss the basic elements of the paintball markers and some majors game types.
 The buyer’s guide is giving vital points to consider before buying a paintball marker for your next game.